dnirns/sei-project-1/README.md

 ## Technical Requirements
 * Render a game in the browser.
 * Design logic for winning & visually display that the player has won.
-* Use JavaScript for DOM manipulation
+* Use JavaScript for DOM manipulation.
 * KISS (Keep it Simple Stupid) and DRY (Don’t Repeat Yourself) principles.

 ## Extras: